Debiased Inference on Heterogeneous Quantile Treatment Effects with Regression Rank-Scores: Discussion

 \section{Discussion}

 In this article, we have introduced a new procedure to study treatment effect heterogeneity based on quantile regression modeling and rank-score debiasing.
-While our rank-score debiased estimator is easy to implement and enjoys strong theoretical guarantees, the following points merit future research:

-First, it is worthwhile to relax the unconfoundedness assumption, simply because unmeasured confounding presents a critical challenge to causal inference from observational studies.
+While our rank-score debiased estimator is easy to implement and enjoys strong theoretical guarantees, the following points merit future research: First, it is worthwhile to relax the unconfoundedness assumption, simply because unmeasured confounding presents a critical challenge to causal inference from observational studies.
 A classical approach to mitigate the confounding bias is to include instrumental variable methods.
 In this context, the identification condition \ref{condition:Unconfoundedness} can be modified similar to that of \cite{chernozhukov2005iv}.
 In future work, we therefore plan to investigate how to combine instrumental variables with our proposed debiasing procedure.

-Second, it is desirable to study the asymptotic efficiency of the rank-score debiasing procedure.
-Since the rank-score debiased estimate is a scalar-valued functional of a high-dimensional (nuisance) parameter, this requires a semi-parametric point of view.
-However, the existing semiparametric efficiency bounds for quantile regression apply only to fixed dimensional settings when the quantile regression vector is independent of the sample size~\citep{newey1990efficient, zhao2001asymptotically}.
+Second, it is desirable to further study the asymptotic efficiency of the rank-score debiasing procedure.
+The existing semiparametric efficiency bounds for quantile regression apply only to fixed dimensional settings when the quantile regression vector is independent of the sample size~\citep{newey1990efficient, zhao2001asymptotically}.
 The treatment of high-dimensional quantile regression models requires a more elaborate analysis since the quantile regression vector may change with sample size.
-In future work we intend to develop a useful concept of semi-parametric efficiency of high-dimensional processes indexed by changing function classes to answer the question whether the rank-score debiased estimator is also asymptotically optimal in high dimensions.
+In future work we intend to develop a concept of semi-parametric efficiency of high-dimensional processes indexed by changing function classes.

-\subsection{Acknowledgement}
+\section{Acknowledgement}